AbdelrahmanElnaby/Course-Registration/readme.txt

 third: you should create your database then
-fourth: run the comman -> npm dbUp
+fourth: run the command -> npm run dbUp
-fifth: run the comman -> npm dbDown
+fifth: run the command -> npm run dbDown
-sixth: run the comman -> npm run dev
+sixth: to run the server -> npm run dev